Arjunheregeek/water_color/README.md

 # Watercolor Image Generator

 ## Overview
 This project is a simple web application that transforms uploaded images into hyper-realistic watercolor paintings using Google's Gemini API.
-The application features a dark-themed frontend with image preview functionality and a rotating loader during processing.
+The application features a backend powered by Flask and serves static files from a `public` directory.

 ## Features
 - Upload an image and preview it before processing.
 - Generate hyper-realistic watercolor paintings with detailed artistic prompts.
-- Dark-themed aesthetic frontend.
-- Rotating loader during image processing.
+- Backend serves static files from the `public` directory.

 ## Technologies Used
-- **Frontend**: HTML, CSS, JavaScript
 - **Backend**: Python (Flask)
 - **API**: Google Gemini API